Serjeant 611381 Richard Preece

 Formerly Cpl.
 15574 9th Loyal North Lancs Regiment.

-Born: Dudley, Enlisted: Bolton, Resident: Unknown.
+Born: Dudley, Enlisted: Bolton, Resident: Bolton.

 First landed France & Flanders, 25th September 1915.